EmanKhalid01/Semantic-book-recommender/README.md

 # 📚 AI Semantic Book Recommender Dashboard
- **AI-powered book recommender system** is an interactive web-based application which allows you to perform semantic books search, category classification, and sentiment analysis.
+ **AI-powered book recommender system** is an interactive web-based application that enables semantic book search, category classification, and sentiment analysis.<br>
-- This project is built with Python and leverages modern NLP techniques for recommendation, classification, and sentiment analysis.
+This project is built with Python and leverages modern NLP techniques for recommendation, classification, and sentiment analysis.
 # 🚀 Project Overview

   # Key Components: